Ihtishammehmood/SQL-server/Query in sql.md

 2021 | Jeff Bezos | 177
 2022 | Jeff Bezos | 171

-By looking at this change we clearly see that oultier has significant impact on the data set and impact on our analysis
+By looking at this change we clearly see that outlier has significant impact on the data set and impact on our analysis

 ## Are there any trends in terms of business industries that tend to have more self-made individuals?